-The interrogation itself is a thousand times funnier by the fact that the scene is Tony Shalhoub being a Large Ham to his own brother Michael:
+The interrogation itself, in particular this exchange, is a thousand times funnier by the fact that Ron Abrash is played by Tony Shalhoub's brother Michael:

 Adrian Monk: You look familiar, Ronnie.
 Didn't I see you last week at the opera?